Chico's FAS Inc. (CHS) Stock: A SWOT Analysis

 Telsey Advisory Group gave a rating of “Market Perform” to CHS, setting the target price at $5 in the report published on November 27th of the previous year.

-Volatility was left at 3.49%, however, over the last 30 days, the volatility rate increased by 2.52%, as shares sank -1.90% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.78% upper at present.
+Volatility was left at 3.55%, however, over the last 30 days, the volatility rate increased by 3.62%, as shares sank -5.27% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.79% lower at present.

 Insider Trading